democracyworks/s3-ftp/README.md

 ## TLS

 To enable TLS, you need to provide a Keystore file with the server's certificate and private key installed, which you do using the keytool command [see here](http://docs.oracle.com/javase/1.5.0/docs/tooldocs/solaris/keytool.html).
-To see a sample for how to configure s3-ftp to use the keystore, look at the sample-config.edn in dev-resources, and place the Keystore file into resources.

-If you are testing with a self-signed certificate, you'll also need that certificate installed in the Truststore, and you can see how to configure that in the sample-config.edn as well.
+A self-signed cert for "localhost" is installed and configured in dev-resources.
+You just need to copy `dev-resources/sample-config.edn` to `dev-resources/config.edn` (or copy over the :ssl bit if you already have a config.edn in dev-resources).
+Since it is self-signed, it is included in the truststore.jks file too.
+A real cert from a legit CA doesn't need that.

-One way to test that the TLS is working is to use a curl command like this:
+One way to test that the TLS is working in dev is to use a curl command like this:
-`curl -3 -v --ftp-ssl -T FILENAME ftp://USERNAME:PASSWORD@SERVER:PORT`
+`curl -3 -v -k --ftp-ssl -T FILENAME ftp://USERNAME:PASSWORD@SERVER:PORT`

 ## License